Some releases of MySQL introduce changes to the structure of the

 new privileges or support new features.
 When you update to a new

-version of MySQL, you should update your system tables as well
+version of MySQL, update your system tables as well to make sure

-to make sure that their structure is up to date.
-Otherwise,
+that their structure is up to date.
+Otherwise, there might be

 mysql_fix_privilege_tables is an older script

 that previously was used to uprade the system tables in the

 As of MySQL 5.0.19, mysql_fix_privilege_tables is superseded by mysql_upgrade, which should be used instead.
 See Section 4.4.9, “mysql_upgrade — Check Tables for MySQL Upgrade”.

 Before running mysql_fix_privilege_tables,